masashitanimura/2.0/pages/html5players/html5players_wrtcoverview.md

 ## Peer to Peer

 The EMS supports direct peering to HTML5 browsers and devices that support WebRTC.
 Over the WebRTC channel, the EMS streams low-latency (sub-second) H.264 video and AAC audio for delivery directly to the HTML5 video player.
+The TCP TURN is now also available for WebRTC connections.

 By moving the streaming directly between the end client and the stream originator (for example, a security camera) you remove the largest cost driver of hosting any kind of live streaming service: the bandwidth cost!